Course navigation

 I'll update page.tsx to import and render both components with a centred layout and the heading.

-Verify: Open localhost:3000, add a task, check it off.
-If both actions update the list instantly, this step is complete.
+Verify: open localhost:3000, add a task, check it off.
+Both actions should update the list instantly.

 5

-Ask Claude to write a test for the API route — happy path for POST, then verify it actually passes before finishing.
+Ask Claude to write a test for the API route and verify it passes before finishing.

 Y